Sal47506/Sal47506/README.md

 ### 🌱 I’m currently learning:
 - 🏗️ Advanced Graph Algorithms (MIS, clustering, PageRank)
-- 🧬 Deep Learning (LSTM, Transformers for audio & genre fusion)
+- 🧬 Deep Learning and NLP (also a bit of iterative ML)
 - ☁️ Scalable cloud deployments (GCP, Docker)
-- 🧠 Self-supervised models in vision and audio (AST, SpecAugment, etc.)
+- 🧠 Getting my hands dirty and looking into learning networks with C and ARM soon

 ---